GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 that returns simple key-value pairs to provide information to an ad buyer, such as remaining campaign budget.
 The FLEDGE proposal [mandates](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#design-elements) that this server "performs no event-level logging and has no other side effects based on these requests".
-However, during the current initial experimental phase for testing FLEDGE, the seller and buyers can run trusted servers themselves (a "[Bring Your Own Server](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#:~:text=bring%20your%20own%20server)" model).
+However, in the current initial experimental phase for testing FLEDGE, the seller and buyers can run trusted servers themselves (a "[Bring Your Own Server](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#:~:text=bring%20your%20own%20server)" model).
 Discussion is underway about how trusted servers are managed and owned.